 8. Respect the Environment

-Finally, remember to practice Leave No Trace principles during your visit.
-Stick to marked trails, avoid disturbing wildlife, and pack out all your trash.
-By doing so, you’ll help preserve Banff’s natural beauty for future generations.
+Finally, be sure to follow Leave No Trace principles during your visit to Banff National Park.
+Stay on marked trails, respect wildlife, and pack out all your trash.
+By doing your part, you’ll help protect Banff’s stunning natural beauty for future generations to enjoy.

 Final Thoughts